Projects and Initiatives

 The Scenario Based Assessment is being developed to provide an on-line method for participants to assess progress in achieving core competency at an “aware”, “knowledgeable”, “advanced/proficient” level.
 Once an evaluation is received, the participant will retrieve learning resources through the TRAIN Learning Management System and other systems to address the competency domain and level needed for advancing competency.
-For further information about the Public Health Assessment Framework please contact: Nancy McKenney, RDH, MS, Director of Workforce Development for the Division of Public Health.
+For further information about the Public Health Assessment Framework please contact: Evelyn Cruz, Interim Director of Workforce Development.

 Public Health Workforce Report 2008